LamEnder/hent-AI/README.md

 * The model supports mosaics and bars, but it really struggles when both are used on the same spot.
 Also, DCP can only generate for bars or mosaics, so you will need to keep mosaic censoring works separate from bar censored works.
 If you must decensor images with both, I  suggest decensoring the bars on one run, then the mosaics on a seconds run.

 * CUDA compatible Nvidia GPUs are reccommended for large amounts of images, or videos.
-If you don't have one, refer to the [colab notebook](hent_AI_COLAB_1.ipynb).
+If you don't have one or you have an AMD/Intel GPU, you can either use the DirectML backend, or refer to the [colab notebook](hent_AI_COLAB_1.ipynb) if your GPU is too weak.

 * The Video Maker button creates a video from the output of DCP in decensored_output.
 Run this after DCP completes.
 Note you still need to select the directories for the source video, and the DCP install directory.